SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 {% include alert.html type="warning"
                       icon="warning"
                       header="Site under development"
                       body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

 ## Payment Resource

-The `payment` resource and all general sub-resources can be found in the [[core payment resources>>doc:Main.ecommerce.technical-reference.core-payment-resources.WebHome]] section.
+The `payment` resource and all general sub-resources can be found in the [core payment resources][core-payment-resources] section.

 ### Create Payment

-To create a Swish payment, you perform an HTTP ##POST## against the ##/psp/swish/payments## resource.
-Please read the [[general information >>doc:Main.ecommerce.technical-reference.WebHome]]on how to compose a valid HTTP request before proceeding.
+To create a Swish payment, you perform an HTTP `POST` against the `/psp/swish/payments` resource.
+Please read the [general information][general-http-info] on how to compose a valid HTTP request before proceeding.

 An example of a payment creation request is provided below.
 Each individual Property of the JSON document is described in the following section.
 Use the [expand][technical-reference-expand] request parameter to get a response that includes one or more expanded sub-resources inlined.

 {:.code-header}
 **Request**